ruhanslater2002/netscan/README.md

 # netscan
-Scans hosts on the network
+Scans hosts on a network
+Can be used to scan vulnerabilities on a network